An Intuitive Tutorial to Gaussian Process Regression: MATHEMATICAL BASICS

-If a function is defined solely in terms of inner products in the input space, then the function $k(x,\ x^\prime)$ is a kernel function \cite{Rasmussen2006}.
-The most widely used kernel or covariance function is the squared exponential (SE) kernel function.
-The SE kernel is de-facto default kernel for Gaussian processes \cite{duvenaud2014automatic}.
-This is because it can be integrated against most functions that you need to due to its universal property.
-And every function in its prior has infinitely many derivatives.
-It's also known as the radial basis function (RBF) kernel or Gaussian kernel function that is defined as \footnote{This is a simplified RBF without hyperparameters for simplicity.
-A general RBF will be further explained in section \ref{Hyperparameters}.} \begin{ceqn}
+The squared exponential (SE) kernel, also known as the Gaussian or Radial Basis Function (RBF) kernel, is widely used in Gaussian processes due to its exceptional properties \cite{duvenaud2014automatic}.
+It is recognized for its adaptability across various functions.
+Additionally, every function in its prior is smooth and infinitely differentiable, leading to naturally smooth and differentiable model predictions.
+The SE kernel function is defined as \footnote{This is a simplified SE kernel without hyperparameters for simplicity.
+The general SE kernel will be further explained in Sec.
+Hyperparameters Optimization.}: \begin{ceqn}

+\end{ceqn} In Fig. \ref{FIG:4}(b), we plotted 20 independent Gaussian vectors by connecting 10 randomly selected sample points from each vector in order by lines.
+Instead of plotting 20 independent Gaussian, we can generate 10 twenty-variate normal (20-VN) distributions with an identity covariance function as shown in \ref{FIG:7}(a).
+It is the same as Fig. \ref{FIG:4}(b) due to the absence of correlations among points by using identity as its kernel function.
+Employing an RBF kernel as the covariance function, on the other hand, we got smooth lines observed in \ref{FIG:7}(b).

+By integrating covariance functions, we obtain smoother lines, and they start to look like functions.
+It is natural to consider continuing to increase the dimension of MVN.
+Here, dimension refers to the number of variables in the MVN.
+When the dimension of MVN becomes larger, the region of interest will be filled up with more points.
+When the dimension reaches infinity, there will be a point to represent every possible input point.
+Utilizing MVN with infinite dimensions allows us to fit functions with infinite parameters for regression tasks, thus enabling predictions throughout the region of interest.
+In Fig. \ref{FIG:8}, We illustrate 200 samples from a two hundred-variate normal (200-VN) distribution to conceptualize functions with infinite parameters.
+We call these functions ``kernelized prior functions'', because there are no observed data points yet.
+All functions are randomly generated by the MVN model with kernel functions as prior knowledge before having any observed data points.